danpetry/RIOT/doc/memos/rdm-draft-petry-riot-design-goals.md

 ## 2.1.
 Environmental sensing

-Networks of remote sensor nodes can be deployed to monitor the environment or assist with urban planning.
+Networks of remote sensor nodes can be deployed to monitor the environment (air componsition, temperature, light intensity, water quality...), or assist with urban planning.
 These devices can be distributed on their own or fit to infrastructure.
-The devices need to:
+In particular, the devices need to:

-  - Sense air composition, temperature, light quality, water quality, etc.
-  - Support low-power wireless networking protocols.
-  - Interoperate with non-RIOT nodes or gateways.
   - Collect data on timescales of the order of hours or longer.
-  - Potentially be able to send data over long ranges.
+  - Potentially be able to send data over long ranges with low power.
-  - Potentially communicate with a smartphone.
   - Potentially operate for years without power infrastructure or maintenance.

 ## 2.2.
 Rapid prototyping, research, and experimentation

 In experimentation and hacking situations, development needs to be easily accessible, and allow a short development time and quick results.
-This means that the software and hardware should:
+In particular, this means that the software and hardware should:

-  - Let users prototype easily.
-  - Let users easily load and run simple applications.
+  - Let users easily write, load and run simple applications.
-  - Let users easily set up networking.
-  - Let users easily port third party libraries.
-  - Be highly customizable and updateable.
-  - Support a range of plug-in sensors and actuators.
   - Be usable with or without different features, including networking.
-  - Use commonly available, easy to use development boards.
-  - Come with an easy-to-use toolkit that has a minimum of setup time.
+  - Come with an easy-to-use, versatile toolkit that has a minimum of setup time.
-  - Let users easily port programs to different devices.
+  - Let users easily run the same programs on different hardware.

 ## 2.3.
 Logistic tracking

-Sensors that record environmental conditions can be used to manage goods in transit.
-These sensors need to:
+Sensors that record environmental conditions and location can be used to manage goods in transit.
+In particular, these sensors need to:

-  - Sense position and condition of goods.
   - Last for several months without charging.
+  - Securely collect, store and transmit sensitive business data.
   - Send data over long ranges to regional infrastructure.

 ## 2.4.
 Physical system monitoring and control

-Distributed networks of sensors and actuators can be employed in certain control applications, such as automotive systems or Industry 4.0.
-The nodes need to:
+Distributed networks of sensors (torque, rotary position...) and actuators (motors, solenoids...) can be employed in certain control applications, such as automotive systems, robotics, or Industry 4.0.
+In particular, the nodes need to:

-  - Sense various specific properties such as pressure, torque, velocity, or flow.
-  - Control various specific actuators such as motors, solenoids, or valves.
   - Collect and send data with a low latency, or at least a well synchronized timestamp.
+  - Have the timing precision to potentially run control algorithms themselves.
-  - Potentially have a very low unit cost, particularly when the networks are implemented in mass market products such as automobiles.
+  - Potentially have a very low memory footprint and therefore unit cost, particularly when the nodes are produced in very high volume.
-  - Potentially run control algorithms themselves.

 ## 2.5.
-Edge systems for building management and automation
+Edge systems for building management, and smart home

-Various sensing and environmental control tasks can be done by edge nodes in buildings.
-The nodes need to be able to:
+Various sensing (light, temperature, humidity...) and environmental control tasks (heating, ventilation, access control...) can be done by edge nodes in buildings.
+In particular, the nodes need to be able to:

-  - Sense temperature, light, humidity, pressure, current, etc.
-  - Control temperature, light, ventilation, etc.
-  - Connect to the building management system, via wired or wireless connectors.
-  - Deliver data with controllable timing and accuracy.
+  - Integrate with heterogeneous appliances from a range of vendors running a range of different protocols.
+  - Communicate over common protocols for constrained devices which interoperate in the home, such as BLE, 802.15.4, etc.
+  - Ensure the privacy of end users in an easy-to-use fashion.

 ## 2.6.
-Smart home devices

-Easy to use devices can let consumers monitor and control their home automatically.
-The devices need to be able to:

-  - Sense temperature, light, humidity, smoke, etc.
-  - Integrate with home appliances to control temperature, light, power usage, etc.
-  - Be usable but secure for people with no technical knowledge.
-  - Connect to a commercial home gateway.
-  - Communicate over common home IoT protocols such as ZigBee, Bluetooth, Wi-Fi, etc.
-  - Connect to the building's power or provide their own power, depending on the product.

-## 2.7.
 Daughterboards

 Plug-in boards can give devices immediate support for a protocol or standard, or let them outsource a task from the main processor.
-This requires the board
+In particular, this requires the board to:
-to:

-  - Perform its promised task reliably.
-  - Integrate and communicate reliably with the main processor.
-  - Include and support any relevant hardware.
+  - Support on-chip low-level wired communication.

-## 2.8.
+## 2.7.
 Education

 The broad technical scope of RIOT makes it useful as a basis for education.
-This requires:
+In particular, this requires:

   - The presence of didactic materials related to RIOT.
-  - Clear and easy to find documentation.
-  - A general availability of supported hardware and tools.

 # 3. Design philosophies